Louis Schweitzer: Early life and education

-Schweitzer is the son of Pierre-Paul Schweitzer, Managing Director of the International Monetary Fund (IMF) from 1963 to 1973.
-He is the grandnephew of Albert Schweitzer, and so related to Jean-Paul Sartre.
+Schweitzer was the son of Pierre-Paul Schweitzer, Managing Director of the International Monetary Fund (IMF) from 1963 to 1973.
+He was the grandnephew of Albert Schweitzer, and a relative of Jean-Paul Sartre and the conductor Charles Munch.

-Schweitzer has a degree in law and is a graduate of France's elite Institut d'études politiques de Paris (Sciences Po) and École nationale d'administration.
+Schweitzer had a degree in law and was a graduate of France's elite Institut d'études politiques de Paris (Sciences Po) and École nationale d'administration.

 Career

 Career in the public sector

 Schweitzer was appointed Inspector of Finance at the French Treasury in 1970.
-In 1981, he became Chief of Staff to Prime Minister Laurent Fabius in his various government posts (Budget Minister, Minister for Industry and Research and Prime Minister).
+In 1981, he became Chief of Staff to Laurent Fabius in his various government posts (Budget Minister, Minister for Industry and Research and Prime Minister).

 Career in the private sector

 Schweitzer joined Renault in 1986 and became Chief Financial Officer and Head of Strategic Planning in 1988.

 Schweitzer was appointed Executive Vice President and COO in 1989, and President and COO in 1990.
 He was Renault's Chairman and CEO from May 1992 to April 2005, and president of the Renault-Nissan Alliance Board from 2001 to 2005.
 On 29 April 2005, he became Chairman of the Renault Board of Directors.

-Schweitzer is a Commander of the French Légion d'honneur and National Order of Merit, and director of several French and foreign companies.
-He is also member of governing boards of various general organisations, particularly in the cultural field.
+Schweitzer was a Commander of the French Légion d'honneur and National Order of Merit, and director of several French and foreign companies.
+He was also member of governing boards of various general organisations, particularly in the cultural field.

-Since 6 March 2005, Schweitzer has been President of the Haute Authorité de Lutte Contre les Discriminations et Pour l'Egalité.
+From 6 March 2005, Schweitzer has been President of the Haute Autorité de Lutte Contre les Discriminations et Pour l'Égalité.
 This role was entrusted to him by the French President.

 In 2013, he was appointed one of the 250 Grand Officers of the Legion of Honour.